ArmandPhilippot/cretadoc/packages/api/README.md

 #### Documentation directories

-You can also define the metadata of a directory by providing a **`_meta.md`** file:
+Sometimes it can be useful to add text before listing the entries inside a directory.
+You can do that thanks to a special file: `index.md`.

+In that file, you can add metadata using front matter, like pages and documentation files, and you can also add custom contents below.

+Note:

-- if you use the API to create the directory, it will be automatically created,
+- if you use the API to create the directory, the file will be automatically created,
-- this file won't be listed in the directory's files and only the front matter part will be used.
+- this file won't be listed in the directory's files.

 ## License